ivan-hc/AM/README.md

 I can't find all this into other package managers.
 APT (Debian) often includes too old programs that require too many dependencies, while the programs installed by AUR (Arch Linux) are not always reliable (and PacMan by default does not include all the programs that APT manages).
 Flatpak takes up too much disk space to install only one program, while Snappy slows down PC resources (not to mention I don't trust Canonical).

 AppImage are a good package format, but they have not a centralized repository capable of automatically managing updates, and more often there are some external tools and system daemons that can't do enough to integrate the program in the correct way into the system (including launchers).
-I myself was not satisfied with my other cration, [AppMan](https://github.com/ivan-hc/AppMan), because it can manage them only locally (as a normal user without administrative privileges), and this conflicts with the possibility of making the installed applications also be used by other users who use my PC or laptop, and in this sense it is necessary an application manager that integrates with the system as APT, PacMan, DNF, Zypper could do (but with fewer files scattered around the PC).
+I myself was not satisfied with my other creation, [AppMan](https://github.com/ivan-hc/AppMan), because it can manage them only locally (as a normal user without administrative privileges), and this conflicts with the possibility of making the installed applications also be used by other users who use my PC or laptop, and in this sense it is necessary an application manager that integrates with the system as APT, PacMan, DNF, Zypper could do (but with fewer files scattered around the PC).

 Initially I was undecided whether to develop something totally different, given the little free time I had available.